letolabs/parrot-libgit2/README.md

 This makes it trivial to release a new version of parrot-libgit2 when the libgit2 API changes, which it will for the forseable future.
-Currently, the 'development' branch of libgit2 is being targetted.
+Currently, the 0.15.0 release of libgit2 is supported.

 ## Generating NCI definitions